nuprl/website/blog/_src/posts/2019-03-09-pliss-learn-about-pl-implementation-in-a-castle.md

 - Semantics-First Language Design with Sylvan Clebsch;
 - Compiler Design Patterns for Machine Learning by Albert Cohen;
 - A Survey of V8 and WebAssembly by Ben L. Titzer;
-- Crafting User-Friendly Compilers by Nicholas Batsakis;
+- Crafting User-Friendly Compilers by Nicholas Matsakis;
 - Static Program Analysis by Anders Møller;
 - How Industry Approaches Language and Compiler Design by Joe Pamer;
 - What an End to Non-Volatile RAM Means for Researchers by Mario Wolczko.